 Many refugees from Ukraine have found refuge in Serbia, a safe place to stay and live, both for themselves and their loved ones.
 They can be found in almost every corner of the country, from Niš, Belgrade, Novi Sad all the way to Subotica.

 In local areas, refugees are almost invisible.
-Many are quiet, unobtrusive, shy and afraid, but they need support in order to properly integrate into the local community, make new acquaintances, understand the world around them, gather strength to cope with many challenges, from looking for a job, making money, enrolling children to kindergartens and schools to learning language and getting to know fellow citizens.
+Many are quiet, unobtrusive, shy and afraid, but they need support in order to properly integrate into the local community, make new acquaintances, understand the world around them, and gather strength to cope with many challenges, from looking for a job, making money, enrolling children in kindergartens and schools to learning the language and getting to know fellow citizens.

-In parallel with the entire national campaign, which is carried out locally, we participate in live broadcasts, debates and news in the national media, all with the aim of sharing relevant and verified information, explaining doubts, fighting prejudices against refugees and bring the true face of refugees closer to citizens and problems that accompany it.
+In parallel with the entire national campaign, which is carried out locally, we participate in live broadcasts, debates and news in the national media, all with the aim of sharing relevant and verified information, explaining doubts, fighting prejudices against refugees and problems that accompany it and bringing the true face of refugees closer to citizens.